bitlabstudio/bitmazk-book/docs/workflows/pypi_release.rst

 In this example, ``0.4`` is the current release.

-Ongoing release
+**Ongoing release**

+Given the example ``CHANGELOG.txt`` from above, the ongoing release is labelled as ``(ongoing)``.
+This is the release that you would get if you cloned the current master branch from github.
+You cannot install this release form PyPi, yet, because it is still ongoing and we don't know which version number it will get, yet.

+Version numbers
 ---------------

-Given the example ``CHANGELOG.txt`` from above, the ongoing release would be ``0.5``.
-This is the release that you would get if you cloned the current master branch form github.
-You cannot install this release form PyPi yet, because it is still ongoing, but we are planning to call the next release like this.
+It's a science of it's own to do proper version number management.
+Here is how we handle it:

+* All packages start with version ``0.1``.
+* When we introduce a new feature, we increase the sub-version to ``0.2``.
+* When we add a bugfix or feature improvement, we increase the sub-sub-version to ``0.2.1``.
+* When we think that the package is finally feature complete, we increase the major version to ``1.0``.
+* A major version bump often means that the package might have backwards incompatible changes or that it depends on new major versions of other packages (such as Django).

 Uploading a new PyPi Release
 ----------------------------